 Truthfully, we waste our energy “occupying” a baby’s time.
 And keeping a baby busy undermines her natural desire to be an initiator of her own activities and absorb the world on her terms.
 Babies are self-learners and what they truly need (and pays enormous developmental benefits) is the time, freedom and trust to just “be.”

-This is so true, even though this blog topic is about engaging your child, you will see most of the activities are games children enjoy and come up with themselves.
+This is so true, even though this blog topic is about engaging your child with screen free activities, you will see most of the activities are games children enjoy and come up with themselves.
 They are natural explorers and activities I list here are ones created by my son on his own.
 I just use his interests and encourage him with similar activities to ones he loves.

 Quick Tips On Use Of Screen Time

-Though we are not a complete no screens home, I follow these rules with my child and he happily enjoys his screen time without getting addicted to it.
+Though we are not complete no screens home, I follow some rules with my child and he happily enjoys his screen time without getting addicted to it.

 - Decide on content he will watch, this includes a nursery rhyme series by Little Baby Bum Youtube Channel or National Geographic videos on wildlife.